plusonelabs/calendar-widget/README.md

 ## <a id="changelog"/> Changelog

+### 2020-01-19 <a id="v4.0"/> v4.0.1 Additional options for tasks filtering and ordering
+* "[Task scheduling](https://github.com/andstatus/todoagenda/issues/4)" option added allowing to define, what date gets main attention for a task.
+With two values:
+   * Show tasks under date due (Due date gets main attention, and we are showing tasks at their due dates, where it makes sense).
+   * Show tasks under date started (Start date gets main attention, and we are showing tasks at their start dates, where it makes sense).
+* "Tasks without start and due dates" option added to allow changing placement in the list or hiding such tasks;
+ with values:
+   * Show at the end of the whole list (default option)
+   * Show at the end of Today.
+   * Hide.
+* "Filters troubleshooter" option added to debug events filtering and ordering.
+* "Restore settings from a backup" feature extended so that if the backup contains events (stored using "Share events and settings for debugging") than that events can be shown as a snapshot (e.g. for app problem investigation).
+ Corresponding new "Lock list of events (Snapshot mode)" feature allows to switch between "Live data from real sources" (i.e. normal way to see events in the widget), "Snapshot as seen at the time, when it was taken" (Time machine), and "Stored snapshot shown at current time".

 ### 2019-12-01 <a id="v3.1"/> v3.1.9 Hide duplicate events.
 Backup and restore

 * Selected Calendars (Task lists) [display order](https://github.com/plusonelabs/calendar-widget/issues/287)